arunperala/Modern-Farming-using-MachineLearning/README.md

 ## Contribution Guidelines
 Contributions to this project are welcome!
 If you would like to contribute, please follow these guidelines:
-- Fork the repository and create a new branch for your feature or bug fix.
+- Fork the [repository](https://github.com/arunperala/Modern-Farming-using-MachineLearning) and create a new branch for your feature or bug fix.
-- Implement your changes and ensure the code is properly formatted.
+- Implement your changes and format the code properly.
+- Ensure the changes are well-described.
-- Submit a pull request, describing your changes and their significance.
+- Submit a pull request, highlighting the significance of your modifications.